larissasmartins/jogo-das-naves/README.md

   Aircrafts Game
 </h1>
 </h3>
-The goal is to develop a game that can be played on browser.
+The goal is to develop a game that can be played on a browser.
 </h3>

 <h4 align="center">Technologies that were used on the project:</h4align="center">